kalikaneko/wig/README.md

 This will create a *wig* binary in the current directory.

+Note that building requires Go version 1.19 or later.

 ### Initializing the bearer token authentication subsystem

 When using bearer-token authentication mechanism it is necessary to